BigBIueWhale/stream_parser/README.md

 - The CRC32 checksum helps in verifying the integrity of the packet's data.

 ## Compiling
-The code is valid C11 but it's not for compiling, it's just a reference implementation to demonstrate good API design.
+The code is valid POSIX-compliant C11